 How long do Norwegian Elkhounds live?

-Norwegian Elkhounds live about 12 to 15 years and is a relatively healthy breed.
-When well taken care of, this pup can bring you love, joy and companionship for a very long time.
+Norwegian Elkhounds live about 12 to 15 years and are relatively healthy.
+When well taken care of, this pup can bring you love, joy and companionship for a long time.

 Are Norwegian Elkhounds good family dogs?

 Yes, Norwegian Elkhounds can be good family dogs.
 Like many pets, they do well with children when they’re properly socialized, starting at a young age.
-Fiercely loyal and protective, Elkhounds are devoted to their families, preferring companionship over alone time.
+Fiercely loyal, Elkhounds are devoted to their families, preferring companionship over alone time.

 What are the most popular Norwegian Elkhound names?